 A lot of people wonder, “How do you make banana muffins from scratch?”
 I’m here to show you just how easy it is, so you can ditch the boxed muffin mixes for good!

-In a medium bowl, mix together 1 1/2 cups flour, baking soda, baking powder, sea salt and cinnamon, set aside.
+Begin my combining the flour, baking soda, baking powder, sea salt and cinnamon in a medium bowl, set aside.

-In a large bowl, mash bananas.
-Add melted butter, eggs and vanilla and stir until mixture is homogenous (uniform throughout).
+Then, mash the bananas in a large bowl.
+Add the melted butter, eggs and vanilla and stir until everything is combined.

-Combine brown sugar and granulated sugar with the wet mixture and stir to combine.
+Next, add the white and brown sugar to the wet mixture and stir to combine.
 It’s important to make sure to break up any lumps of brown sugar that might form when it comes into contact with the wet ingredients.

 Lightly grease a standard 12-cup muffin pan, or line the pan with cupcake liners and then grease.
 Place about ¼ cup of batter into each well of the prepared muffin pan, smooth the tops so they are even.